Gaucher's disease: Genetics

 The three types of Gaucher's disease are autosomal recessive.
 Both parents must be carriers for a child to be affected.
 If both parents are carriers, the chance of the disease is one in four, or 25%, with each pregnancy for an affected child.
-Genetic counseling and genetic testing are recommended for families who may be carriers of mutations.

 Each type has been linked to particular mutations.
 In all, about 80 known GBA gene mutations are grouped into three main types: